GoogleChrome/web.dev/src/site/content/en/learn-core-web-vitals/vitals-business-decision-makers/index.md

 Responsiveness metrics, and in particular INP, are tricky metrics to optimize.
 Usually these are caused by the web page simply trying to do too much so the main solutions here involve removing unnecessary code to make lighter pages.

-Some of the common issues affecting FID and INP that business decisions makers can influence include:
+Some of the common issues affecting FID and INP that business decision makers can influence are given in the next sections.

-### Have a spring clean!
+#### Have a spring clean!

 Review plugins and widgets added to the site but no longer used and remove them if you can.
 It's often easy to add plugins to try something out, but if you don't end up using them make sure you remove them again or you're unnecessarily slowing down your page.

 Similarly, if using a Tag Manager for marketing campaigns then make sure old campaigns are removed.
 Even if they don't fire anymore, they still need to be downloaded on each page, compiled and then ignored.

-### Avoid expensive widgets and plugins
+#### Avoid expensive widgets and plugins

 They may look nice, but is the user experience improved with them, or actually made worse?
 The Diagnose Performance Issues/Lighthouse report in PageSpeed Insights can help identify JavaScript that is having a noticeable impact on your website's performance.

-Ideally limit widgets to the page it is needed on—if only using Google Map embed on contact us page, then no need to load it on every page.
+Ideally limit widgets to the page it is needed on—if you're only using a Google Map embed on the contact us page, then no need to load it on every page.

-### Consider number of ads—especially on mobile
+#### Consider number of ads—especially on mobile

 Ads may be where some businesses make their money, but they are complex and resource intensive to serve.
 The more ads you have, the more complex and resource intensive they are.
 This is especially true on mobile.